ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

    :align: center

 #.
 To understand what exactly the pipeline did you can go to the ``/tmp`` directory and open the following files:

    * ScanNPlanPipeline.dot

    * SNPFreespacePipeline.dot

    * SNPTransitionPipeline.dot

    * SNPCartesianPipeline.dot

    * ScanNPlanPipelineResults.dot

+..
+Note:: If you're having trouble viewing these files install `xdot` with ``sudo apt install xdot``

 Fill in the Code
 ----------------